ralphatobe/soulbound/README.md

 I generally implement features as they become useful to me, so these additional tasks may not be implemented in order.

   * Extended tests should be modified to accomodate the Kharadron crafting process (as implemented by my group).
 Since a new item can be started after the current one is finished, there is nontrivial strategy involved in how the player allocates focus during the extended Test.
 Codifying this strategy is complex and I no longer play a Kharadron, so it's unlikely I'll work on this soon.
-  * Combat-focused Talents:
-    * Battle Rage (this one will have to be a tuple dictating how you change combat abilities)
-    * Blood Frenzy (this involves consecutive attacks, and will likely take a bit of work)
   * Errata:
     * Pierce Armour may be able to pierce the doubled armour from dual wielding.
 I'll have to discuss with my DM to get a ruling.